autobib/autobib/docs/data_model.md

 Some identifiers of the form `provider:sub_id` can also be a **reference** to provenance.
 The main example is data provided by [zbMATH](https://zbmath.org).
-The internal zbMATH identifier is a 7 or 8 digit numeric code, like `01234567`, and is referred using the *prov-id* `zbmath:01234567`.
+The internal zbMATH identifier is a 7 or 8 digit numeric code, like `01234567`, and is referred using the *canonical id* `zbmath:01234567`.
-However, zbMATH also supports two other identifier types: JFM *ref-id*s, like `jfm:57.0055.01`, and Zbl *ref-id*s, like `zbl:0003.04901`.
+However, zbMATH also supports two other identifier types: JFM *ref id*s, like `jfm:57.0055.01`, and Zbl *ref id*s, like `zbl:0003.04901`.

 These are also valid identifiers, but are internally converted directly to the provenance to which they refer.
 One can think of references as a automatically assigned alternative names for provenance.